sikrinick/bruce/README.md

 * TV-B-Gone's IR LED can be observed through a smart phone camera, emitting a pale purple beam of light.
 If it seems to be on constantly, or if it never flashes at all during TV-B-Gone operations, something is wrong.
 Report a bug.
 There's a known issue with TVBG not working after using Bluetooth spam or random wifi spam.
 * Try viewing wifi lists from several different devices if you suspect wifi spam isn't working.
 Sometimes, Linux network manager can see networks that smart phones cannot.
 Please include the results of this testing if reporting wifi spam problems.
 * Apple has patched a lot of Bluetooth stuff since summer 2023.
 If testing AppleJuice, try some of the AppleTV device types, as they tend to be more reliable due to apple not filtering out weaker bluetooth signals for that platform.
+* While compiling, you can have the error ```fatal error: USBHIDKeyboard.h: No such file or directory```, if thats the case, [import this library as .zip](https://github.com/espressif/arduino-esp32/releases/tag/2.0.14) and recompile.
 ## Reporting Bugs
 Please report bugs via GitHub Issues.
 These are easier to track than comments on social media posts, M5Burner entries, etc. If something isn't working, please include:
 * Firmware version